Thursday, July 19, 2018

 Bhagavad Gita Chapter: ~ “All those whose intelligence has been stolen by material desires, they worship many Gods.
 (7- Verse -20)

-Lord Krishna Says Ch ~V: ~ “Those who know me in truth.".
+Lord Krishna says Ch ~V: ~Those who know the Self in truth.".
 The last two words (tattvataha) are usually ignored by pundits, but they make all the difference between the ordinary concept of God and the truth about God.

 The dualistic worship of "God” is only for the ignorant populace.
 The God in truth is only Atman, the innermost Self.
 In reality, there is no duality, no differentiation.
 Only Atman exists.

-Sage, Sri, Sankara’s supreme Brahman (God) is Nirguna (without the Gunas), Nirakara (formless), Nirvisesha (without attributes) and Akarta (non-agent).
+Sage Sankara’s supreme Brahman (God in truth) is Nirguna (without the Gunas), Nirakara (formless), Nirvisesha (without attributes) and Akarta (non-agent).

-Brihadaranyaka Upanishad: ~ Brahman (God) is in the form of the Athma, and it is indeed Athma itself’.
+Brihadaranyaka Upanishad: ~ Brahman (God in truth) is in the form of the Athma, and it is indeed Athma itself’.

-Thus, it refers to the formless and attributeless God, which is the Atman (Soul), the innermost ‘Self’ within the false experience.
-Thus it indicates clearly all the Gods with form and attributes are mere imagination based on the false ‘Self’.
-Thus Atman or Soul, the innermost ‘Self’ is God.
+Thus, it refers to the formless and attributeless God, which is the Atman (Soul), the ‘Self’ within the false experience.
+Thus it indicates clearly all the Gods with form and attributes are mere imaginations based on the false ‘Self’.
+Thus Atman or Soul, the ‘Self’ is God.

-It indicates clearly all the Gods with form and attributes are mere imagination based on the false ‘Self’.
+It indicates clearly all the Gods with form and attributes are mere imaginations based on the false ‘Self’.

 Kabir: ~ “There is nothing but water in the holy pools.
 I know, I have been swimming there.
 All the Gods sculpted of wood or ivory can’t say a word.
 I know, I have been crying out to them.
 The Sacred Books of the East are nothing but words.
 I looked through their covers one day sideways.
 What Kabir talks of is only what he has lived through.
 If you have not lived through something, it is not true.

-The real purpose of the scriptures, Sage Sri, Sankara said, was to describe the reality as it is.
-Sage Sri, Sankara rejected the Mimamsa view and argued that scriptures are not mandatory in character, at least where it concerned the pursuit of wisdom.
+The real purpose of the scriptures, Sage Sankara said, was to describe reality as it is.
+Sage Sankara rejected the Mimamsa view and argued that scriptures are not mandatory in character, at least where it concerns the pursuit of wisdom.
 Upanishads, he remarked, dealt with Brahman and that Brahman could not be a subject matter of injunction and prohibitions.

-Sage Sri, Sankara pointed out; even those who were outside the Upanishad fold were as eligible to moksha as those within the fold were.
+Sage Sankara pointed out; that even those who were outside the Upanishad fold were as eligible for moksha as those within the fold were.

-Sage Sri, Sankara pointed out those rituals could in no way bring about wisdom, much less moksha.
+Sage Sankara pointed out that those rituals could in no way bring about wisdom, much less moksha.

 This was in sharp contrast to the position taken by Mimamsakas who asserted that rituals alone would lead one to higher levels of attainment.
 Further, the deities would reward only those entitled to perform the rituals alone.
-The entitlement involved the caste, creed and other parameters.
+The entitlement involved caste, creed, and other parameters.

-The wisdom –oriented teachings of Sage Sri, Sankara became as much a face of Advaita as the rituals, worships, and other practices.
-There was, therefore, an obvious disparity between what Sage Sri, Sankara idealized and what his followers, even the elite, practiced.
+The wisdom–oriented teachings of Sage Sankara became as much a face of Advaita as the rituals, worship, and other practices.
+There was, therefore, an obvious disparity between what Sage Sankara idealized and what his followers, even the elite, practiced.

-Sage Sri, Sankara says:~ The scriptures dealing with rituals, rewards are therefore addressed to an ignorant person.
+Sage Sankara says:~ The scriptures dealing with rituals, and rewards are therefore addressed to an ignorant person.
 Thus, the rituals are meant for ignorant people.

 ~ “This shows he was wearing the religious robe only for the sake of bread."
 Thus, it means those who are wearing a religious robe for the sake of bread.

-Sri, Sankara:~ (11.2) In short, person who engages in rituals with the notion “I am an agent, doer, thinker”, according to Sage Sri, Sankara, is ignorant, as his behavior implies a distinct, separate doer/agent/knower ; and an object that is to be done/achieved/known.
+Sage Sankara:~ (11.2) In short, the person who engages in rituals with the notion “I am an agent, doer, thinker”, according to Sage Sankara, is ignorant, as his behavior implies a distinct, separate doer/agent/knower; and an object that is to be done/achieved/known.
 That duality is Avidya, an error that can be removed by Vidya. -Adhyasa Bhashya

 No comments: